crescentflare/SlicingGame/README.md

 # Slicing game

 An open source project developing a mix of mobile app and game in a framework which stores the app structure in several JSON pages.
+Want to know how the game is being built?
+Check the [wiki](https://github.com/crescentflare/SlicingGame/wiki).

 ## The JSON framework